moritzWa/wallawitsch-gmail.com/src/content/cas.md

 ![](./images/../../images/gan.gif)

-Although the descriptions of those two terms still come with less clearly defined terms of "deep principles," "in a meaningful way," and "human thought," they might be summarized as the distinction between CAS and CAAI, Cognitive Augmentation AI.
+Although the descriptions of the two terms, provided my Nielsen and Carter, still come with less clearly defined terms of "deep principles," "in a meaningful way," and "human thought," they might be summarized as the distinction between CAS and CAAI, Cognitive Augmentation AI using our terminology.

 ## Personal Knowledge Management